ssg/Genesis/README.md

     .\Setup SampleConfig.psd1

 It will make necessary changes on your system and install Chocolatey and required packages as needed.
-Genesis changes system settings, it never touches
+Genesis changes system settings, it never removes a file, or uninstalls an app.
+So the worst can be weird settings and some additional unwanted software installed on your computer.
+You should still be careful running tools like these though.

 # Roadmap